-Our experience is that we can stop COVID-19 from coming into camp by taking quarantining seriously.
-We understand that there are limitations on how much a family can feasibly quarantine their child before camp.
+Our experience for the past 2 years is we can stop COVID-19 from coming into camp by taking these precautions seriously.
+We understand that there are limitations on how much a family and their child can avoid outside contact before camp.
 Please refer to the following practices.